Continuation War: German and Soviet expansion in Europe

-Relations between Finland, Germany and Soviet Union
+Relations between Finland, Germany, and the Soviet Union

 The geopolitical status in Europe in May 1941:Note how Finland is marked as a German ally.

 On 31 July 1940, Adolf Hitler gave the order to plan an assault on the Soviet Union, meaning Germany had to reassess its position regarding both Finland and Romania.
 Until then, Germany had rejected Finnish requests to purchase arms, but with the prospect of an invasion of Russia, that policy was reversed, and in August, the secret sale of weapons to Finland was permitted.
 Military authorities signed an agreement on 12 September, and an official exchange of diplomatic notes was sent on 22 September.
 Meanwhile, German troops were allowed to transit through Sweden and Finland.
 This change in policy meant Germany had effectively redrawn the border of the German and Soviet spheres of influence, in violation of the Molotov–Ribbentrop Pact.

 In response to that new situation, Molotov visited Berlin on 12–13 November 1940.
 He requested for Germany to withdraw its troops from Finland and to stop enabling Finnish anti-Soviet sentiments.
 He also reminded the Germans of the 1939 pact.
 Hitler inquired how the Soviets planned to settle the "Finnish question" to which Molotov responded that it would mirror the events in Bessarabia and the Baltic states.
 Hitler rejected that course of action.
 During the Finnish presidential election in December 1940, Risto Ryti was elected to be president largely due to interference by Molotov in Ryti's favour since he had signed the Moscow Peace Treaty as prime minister.